abhiverse01/the-coders-handbook/docker - 101/docker.md

 - Your app works perfectly on your development machine.
 - But when you try to run it on another computer (like the production server), it breaks or behaves differently.

-This happens because different machines can have different versions of software, libraries, or even operating-system configurations.
+This happens because different machines can have different software versions, libraries, or even operating system configurations.
 Something that works fine on your setup might not exist or work the same on someone else’s.

 **Docker eliminates this problem** by creating a container that behaves the same regardless of where it is run.
 The environment inside the container doesn’t depend on the host machine's specific configurations.